RAIGN: Style and influences

 Rabin has self-described the style of her material as "pop romanticism," and modern influences on her music include acts such as Florence + the Machine, Amy Winehouse, Oasis and No Doubt.
 Exploring this idea of pop as an arena for re-invention, and using digital pop music as a means to express magic, Rabin's fascination with the spectacular seeps into every note of her music.
 Rabin also cites influences from "early exposure to orchestral/film music, Blues, and Classic Rock".
 In her teen years, she was exposed to electronic dance music with back-beats and half-time beats.
-She explored the band scene in psychedelic-rock and found inspiration from artists such as Pink Floyd, their record Dark Side of the Moon, "That record rocked my world.
+She explored the band scene in psychedelic-rock and found inspiration from artists such as Pink Floyd, their record The Dark Side of the Moon, "That record rocked my world.
 It's poetic, cosmic, abstract and incomparable thirty years later," and also local London bands.
 She also experimented with grooves and tempos from Drum ‘n’ Bass and U.K. Garage styles.